Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 In many states, we must ask for permission to catch a fish, drive a car, own a gun, or build an extra room onto our homes, just to name a few.

 Every time a bad act occurs, people plead to give away even more of their freedom because they believe it will make them safer.
 They are willing to be fondled and naked-body-scanned by the TSA in order to board a plane.
 They want to make a phone call and wait for the police to save them instead of picking up their own firearm and refusing to be a victim.
-They want to be surrounded by gun free zones, rainbows, and armed guards instead of taking responsibility for their own safety.
+They want to be surrounded by gun-free zones, safe spaces, and armed guards instead of taking responsibility for their own safety.

 People believe that they must go and vote and choose “the lesser of two evils” in a presidential election that has been shown to be a sham directed by the media and social networks.
 Why must we choose between evils?
 Are there really no good people in America that could take on that office?
 Perhaps the candidates we get are the candidates we deserve when we refuse to demand better.

-Somehow, this land of rugged individuals has become largely populated with scared children, who expect to be cared for, fed, protected, and made to feel good about themselves, all by government mandate.
+Somehow, this land of rugged individuals has become largely populated with scared children who expect to be cared for, fed, protected, and made to feel good about themselves, all by government mandate.
 Many people seem to have no desire whatsoever to earn their keep, provide for their families, or take responsibility for their own safety.
-They expect the workplace to be one of sunshine and lollipops, with ample time off, equal pay for all, and. don’t forget, lots of kind words for everyone.
+They expect the workplace to be one of sunshine and lollipops, with ample time off, equal pay for all, and., don’t forget, yoga with baby goats and lots of kind words for everyone.

 Our culture is just so incredibly dependent.